July is National Ice Cream Month

 Total Carbohydrate: 33.6g

-This month's recipe contribution comes Louisa Paine, MAC's new Registered Dietitian!
+This month's recipe contribution comes from Louisa Paine, MAC's new Registered Dietitian!

 Personalizing recipes is one of our specialties!
 Contact the MAC Nutrition team today.